kausgang/wiki_timeline-array/README.md

 ## Setup instruction
 >1.
 Install node
 >2.
-Download zip and extract zip
+Download and extract zip
 >3.
 Open cmd and navigate to the extracted folder
 >4.
 Run command
 >>a.	npm install